 - A newer model with intact safety features

-Some small shelters, community housing programs, or individual reuse networks may accept working microwaves.
-Even then, acceptance often depends on current needs and local policies.
+Some shelters, community housing programs, or reuse networks may accept working microwaves.
+Acceptance depends on current needs and local policies.

 Why Most Donation Centers Decline Microwaves